iai-callgrind/iai-callgrind/docs/src/cli_and_env/basics.md

           Possible values are one of [true, false, stdout, stderr].

           This option is currently restricted to the `callgrind` run of benchmarks.
 The output of additional tool runs like DHAT, Memcheck, ... is still captured, to prevent showing the same output of benchmarks multiple times.
 Use `IAI_CALLGRIND_LOG=info` to also show captured and logged output.

           If no value is given, the default missing value is `true` and doesn't capture stdout and stderr.
 Besides `true` or `false` you can specify the special values `stdout` or `stderr`.
 If `--nocapture=stdout` is given, the output to `stdout` won't be captured and the output to `stderr` will be discarded.
 Likewise, if `--nocapture=stderr` is specified, the output to `stderr` won't be captured and the output to `stdout` will be discarded.

           [env: IAI_CALLGRIND_NOCAPTURE=]
           [default: false]

+      --list[=<LIST>]
+          Print a list of all benchmarks.
+With this argument no benchmarks are executed.

+          The output format is intended to be the same as the output format of the libtest harness.
+However, future changes of the output format by cargo might not be incorporated into iai-callgrind.
+As a consequence, it is not considered safe to rely on the output in scripts.

+          [env: IAI_CALLGRIND_LIST=]
+          [default: false]
+          [possible values: true, false]

+      --nosummary[=<NOSUMMARY>]
+          Suppress the summary showing regressions and execution time at the end of a benchmark run

+          Note, that a summary is only printed if the `--output-format` is not JSON.

+          The summary described by `--nosummary` is different from `--save-summary` and they do not affect each other.

+          [env: IAI_CALLGRIND_NOSUMMARY=]
+          [default: false]
+          [possible values: true, false]

   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version

+  Exit codes:
+      0: Success
+      1: All other errors
+      2: Parsing command-line arguments failed
+      3: One or more regressions occurred
 ```